arkink1/GameAI/README.md

-# AI algorithms for TicTacToe and Minesweeper written in Python
+# AI algorithms for Tic-Tac-Toe and Minesweeper written in Python

 This repository contains AI implementations for two classic games: Tic-Tac-Toe and Minesweeper.
 These AI algorithms are designed to play these games effectively, providing both challenge and entertainment.